kajakIYD/Portfolio/README.md

     * Predictive maintenance for trains - case study</br>
     * Vibration velocity prediction with regression and forecasting techniques for axial piston pump</br>
 * **Conferences**</br>
+    * DSS 2021 ML Edition:
+      * How to handle big HPU so as not to spoil it?
+Predictive maintenance for HPU
+      * Stop, we are loosing the wheel!
+Predictive maintenance for trains
     * POB5.T3 - digitization & IT: Digital transformation of a batch manufacturing plant
     * NWDPN XI:
       * Summary of vibrodiagnostic indicators of industrial equipment for the implementation of Predictive Maintenance systems